ogbinar/py-dataengineering-workshop/README.md

 **From CSV to Dashboard — Building a Mini Data Pipeline in Pure Python**

-This workshop demonstrates how to build a full **data engineering workflow** using only open-source tools:
+This workshop shows how to build a complete **data engineering workflow** using open-source tools:
 `pandas • pyarrow • uv • streamlit`.

-You’ll ingest, clean, model, and visualize the classic **Northwind** dataset — all locally, no cloud or database required.
+You’ll ingest, clean, model, and visualize the classic **Northwind** dataset — all locally, with no cloud or database setup.

+---

+## 🧭 What This Repo *Is* — and *Isn’t*

+### ✅ What It *Is*
+- A **hands-on sandbox** for learning how data engineers think and structure pipelines.
+- A **mini data warehouse** built entirely with open-source tools.
+- A practical example of the modern data-engineering mindset:
+  **Extract → Load → Transform → Build → Visualize.**
+- Designed for:
+  - Beginners exploring data pipelines and analytics engineering.
+  - Educators or mentors leading workshops and bootcamps.
+  - Teams wanting a lightweight demo of ETL + Data Quality in Python.

+### 🚫 What It *Isn’t*
+- ❌ Not a production-grade data platform or big-data tool.
+- ❌ Not a replacement for Airflow, dbt, or Spark.
+- ❌ Not built for parallel or distributed execution.
+- ❌ Not a full data-engineering curriculum — this is the *first step*.

 ---